Guaranteed stability bounds for second-order PDE problems satisfying a Garding inequality: Introduction

 Another recent work similar to the present one is~\cite{liu_oishi_2013a}, where a discrete eigenvalue problem involving an a posteriori error estimator based on flux reconstruction techniques is employed.
 However,~\cite{liu_oishi_2013a} only focuses on self-adjoint problems, and does not show that the proposed lower bound is efficient.
 Besides, poynomial-degree-robustness properties have not been analyzed in~\cite{liu_oishi_2013a}.

-We finally mention that for self-adjoint problems, cheaper algorithms based on non-conforming or mixed finite element discretization are available, see e.g.~\cite{carstensen_gedicke_2014a,gallistl_2023a}.
+We finally mention that for self-adjoint problems, cheaper algorithms based on non-conforming or mixed finite element discretizations are available, see e.g.~\cite{carstensen_gedicke_2014a,gallistl_2023a}.
 However, it is not clear that such techniques may be bridged to the present context.

 The remainder of this work is organized as follows.
-Section~\ref{section_notation} introduces key notation, make the assumptions on~\eqref{eq_bvp_strong} precise, and collects useful results from the literature.
-In Section~\ref{section_lower_bound} we present our computational algorithm and establish our guaranteed lower bound.
-Finally, Section~\ref{section_upper_bound} is dedicated to the efficiency of the algorithm, whereby we show that our numerical inf-sup lower bound cannot arbitrarily underestimate the optimal one.
+Section~\ref{section_notation} introduces key notation, makes the assumptions on~\eqref{eq_bvp_strong} precise, and collects useful results from the literature.
+In Section~\ref{section_lower_bound}, we present our computational algorithm and establish our guaranteed lower bound.
+Section~\ref{section_upper_bound} is dedicated to the efficiency of the algorithm, whereby we show that our numerical inf-sup lower bound cannot arbitrarily underestimate the optimal one.
+Finally, we present in Section~\ref{section_numerical_examples} two numerical examples that illustrate the theoretical findings.